List of Wentworth characters: Karen Proctor

 Karen "Kaz" Proctor (Tammy MacIntosh) (seasons 3–7) is an inmate at Wentworth and the leader of the Red Right Hand.
 She also acts as a maternal figure for Allie, which adds to the tension between her and Bea.

 In episode 4 of season 7, Kaz is murdered by an unknown assailant.
 It is later revealed that corrupt prison officer Sean Brody killed Kaz to silence her, as she knew about Marie's escape plan.

 Allie Novak

 Allie Novak (Kate Jenkinson) (seasons 4–8) is an inmate at Wentworth and a member of the Red Right Hand.
 She was a prostitute and drug addict until she met Kaz, who got her out of that life.
 She is loyal to Kaz but later falls in love with Bea, becoming devastated at her death and wanting revenge on Ferguson.
-In season 6, she falls in love with Ruby Mitchell, but also begins to doubt Kaz after her former lover, Marie Winter, is arrested and incarcerated at Wentworth.
+In season 6, she forms a relationship with Ruby Mitchell, but also begins to doubt Kaz after her former lover, Marie Winter, is arrested and incarcerated at Wentworth.
 Allie, after the siege of Wentworth, becomes Top Dog but stands down after she is injured in a shiv attack.
 Allie survives the prison explosion.